MANOJ-80/PasswordManager/README.md

-# Local Hosted Password Manager
+# Password Manager

-A secure password manager implemented in Python using MySQL for storing hashes, SHA256 for hashing the master password, PBKDF2 for key hashing, and AES for encryption.
+A secure password manager implemented in Python using MySQL, SHA256 for hashing the master password, Uses [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) for key hashing, and AES-256 for encryption/decryption.

 ## Features